QuantumNuke75/Unofficial-Modding-Guide/map_modding/mapmodding.md

 ### FMOD Sound Integation

 WIP!
 MORE INFO COMING SOON.
 For this you'll need [FMOD for UE4](https://www.fmod.com/download), and the Visual Studio C++ editor.
-Create a new C++ *AudioVolume* Class file named *ReadyOrNotAudioVolume* and open it in Visual Studio.
+Create a new C++ *Volume* Class file named *ReadyOrNotAudioVolume* and open it in Visual Studio.
 Paste then this content into the header file (the file named *ReadyOrNotAudioVolume.h*):

 ```cpp
 UCLASS()